obrienmikej/mikejobrien.com/content/post/2020/2020-12-26/index.md

 1. added aws secrets to github
 2. setup new limited access in AWS
 - added new IAM user "githubcicd" and using access keys on this user
-- added new IAM policy, limited access to the s3 bucket hosting site and cloudfront distribution
+- added new IAM policy "GitHubActionsPolicy", limited access to s3,cloudfront
 3. added deployment config in config.toml
 - name
 - s3 url